RTXteam/RTX-KG2/README.md

 Note: to follow the instructions for Option 2 and Option 3 below, you will need to be using the `bash` shell on your local computer.

-### Option 1: build KG2 directly on an Ubuntu system, not via ssh:
+### Option 1: build KG2 directly on an Ubuntu system:

+These instructions assume that you are logged into an Ubuntu system:

-(1) change to the home directory for user `ubuntu`:
+(1) change to the user's home directory:

     cd